imixs/imixs-office-workflow/README.md

 Imixs-Office-Workflow provides a Docker Container to run the service on any Docker host.
 The docker image is based on the docker image [imixs/wildfly](https://hub.docker.com/r/imixs/wildfly/).

+## Quick Installation

+To run Imixs-Office-Workflow in a local test you can follow the [Quick-Installation Guide](src/docker/install/README.md).
+This is a good starting point if you just want to setup a local demo version.
+But please note that Imixs-Office-Workflow is an comprehensive open source project designed for productive enterprise use.
+A professional use requires a detailed planning of architecture.

 ## Docker for Development
 Developers can use a docker image for testing and the development of new features.
 To build a new container first build the maven artefact running: